Out-Law / Your Daily Need-To-Know

 The Merricks v Mastercard action has paved the way for more collective proceedings in the CAT

-The Merricks v Mastercard case involves a claim by a class representative, Walter Merricks, that 46.2 million UK consumers suffered loss as a result of excessive 'interchange fees' charged to merchants on the use of Mastercard debit and credit cards between 1992 and 2008, and allegedly passed on to consumers in the form of higher retail prices.
+The Merricks v Mastercard case involves a claim by a class representative, Walter Merricks, that tens of millions of UK consumers suffered loss as a result of excessive 'interchange fees' charged to merchants on the use of Mastercard debit and credit cards between 1992 and 2008, and allegedly passed on to consumers in the form of higher retail prices.

 The CAT originally held that the case was not appropriate for the collective proceedings regime, on the grounds that the claims were not suitable for an aggregate award of damages and there was no way to apportion damages so as to properly compensate affected consumers.

-The Supreme Court, however, found that the CAT was wrong to apply such a demanding test when considering whether to grant a CPO.
-Amongst other things, the Supreme Court found that the CAT placed too much weight on its view that the case was not suitable for aggregate damages, and should have applied a test of "relative" suitability, taking into account whether individual proceedings were a relevant alternative.
-Difficulty in quantifying individuals' losses and distributing damages was also considered not a good reason to refuse certification.
+The Supreme Court, found that the CAT had, amongst other things, placed too much weight on its view that the case was not suitable for aggregate damages, and should have applied a test of "relative" suitability, taking into account whether individual proceedings were a relevant alternative.
+Difficulty in quantifying individuals' losses and distributing damages was not considered a good reason to refuse certification.

-The application for a CPO was returned for reconsideration to the CAT, which then provisionally granted the CPO.
-Together, the Supreme Court and the CAT's decisions have paved the way for more collective proceedings in the CAT, including in a number of cases which had been held back from proceeding pending developments in the Mastercard case.
-CPOs have now been made in three standalone abuse of dominance claims, including two related claims concerning rail “boundary fares”.
-A number of further claims are awaiting certification.
+The application for a CPO was returned to the CAT, which then granted a CPO.
+Together, the Supreme Court and CAT's decisions paved the way for the significant number of collective proceedings now before the CAT.
+These include a number of cases which had been held back from proceeding pending developments in the Mastercard case.
+There are currently more than 50 collective actions at various stages before the CAT.
+These involve claims against organisations across a range of industries, including financial services, technology, automotive, transport, and energy utilities.

 Joint claims by multiple claimants

 Beyond the competition sphere, there are a number of procedural mechanisms by which mass actions are brought.
-One possibility is for all claimants to bring their claims together using one claim form.
-The Civil Procedure Rules (CPR) allow for several claimants to bring their claims together, using one claim form, against one or more defendants, as long as the claims "can be conveniently disposed of in the same proceedings".
+One possibility is for all claimants to bring their claims together using one claim form, sometimes described as an "omnibus" claim form.
+The Civil Procedure Rules (CPR) allow for several claimants to bring their claims together, using one claim form, against one or more defendants, as long as the claims "can be conveniently disposed of in the same proceedings" - known as the "convenience test".
 Usually the claimants will be represented by a single legal team, and it is important for there to be no conflicts of interest between them.

 Parties can also be added to existing proceedings with the court's permission, where either it is desirable to add the new party so that the court can resolve all the matters in dispute in the proceedings, or there is an issue involving the new party and an existing party which is connected to the matters in dispute and it is desirable to add the new party so that the court can resolve that issue.

-However, these routes are of limited use.
+Despite the popularity of the omnibus claim form approach with some claimants, the routes described in this section are of relatively limited use in the content of mass actions.
 In many mass actions, a claimant or their lawyers will not know all the other potential claimants so as to be able to include or add them as part of a single claim.
 In addition, claimants in these types of proceedings may face a risk in respect of costs, as if they are unsuccessful in their claim they may be jointly liable for all of the defendant's costs rather than for their proportionate share of those costs.

 Representative actions